 If you're looking for the best 4k-capable projector, many choices are available, although true 4k projectors are extremely expensive and out of reach of most shoppers.
 For that reason, all of the projectors on this list use pixel-shifting technology, which outputs multiple 1080p images and shifts the pixels in such a way as to cause them to overlap.
 With the help of image processing, the resulting projection is much sharper than a traditional 1080p projection, and the technology allows for much cheaper products than native 4k projectors with comparable image quality.

-We've bought and tested more than 40 projectors, and below, you'll find the best pixel-shifting models to buy.
+We've bought and tested more than 45 projectors, and below, you'll find the best pixel-shifting models to buy.
 We only cover consumer models, not high-end products meant for enthusiasts.
 If you're shopping for something less expensive, check out the best cheap projectors.
 Or, if you're looking for a projector for your home but don't necessarily need it to have 4k pixel-shifting technology, look at our lists of the best projectors and best home projectors.
 You can also vote on which projectors you want us to purchase and test.

 If you're in the market for the best 4k projector, consider the BenQ X3100i.
 This projector stands out for its adaptability, offering advanced home theater capabilities while catering to gamers and streaming app aficionados.
-Thanks to its 4k pixel-shifting technology, it delivers a clear image that performs well under various lighting conditions, as it's sufficiently bright for moderately-lit rooms, and its excellent contrast and wide color range ensure a delightful viewing experience in dark rooms.
+Thanks to its 4k pixel-shifting technology, it delivers a clear image that performs well under various lighting conditions, as it's sufficiently bright for moderately lit rooms, and its excellent contrast and wide color range ensure a delightful viewing experience in dark rooms.
 It's highly accurate right out of the box, so even those who are particular about color accuracy will be largely pleased with this unit's performance without feeling the need to have it calibrated.
 Its compatibility with HDR10+, HDR10, and HLG further enhances its versatility, making it a truly flexible product.

 It's not just about display capabilities; it's also a standout when it comes to streaming content.
 The included Android TV 11 QS02 dongle supports Google Cast and Apple AirPlay, making it fully capable of casting, and it offers Wi-Fi 6 and Bluetooth 5.0 support.
 It's a great choice for gamers, with two HDMI 2.0b ports that can handle 4k @ 60Hz, 1440p @ 120Hz, and 1080p @ 240Hz signals.
 The third HDMI port, concealed behind the top cover, is intended for use with the dongle but can also accommodate any HDMI device.
 All in all, this is the most adaptable 4k pixel-shifting projector we've evaluated.

 The Home Cinema 3800 doesn't have Wi-Fi or a built-in smart OS, so if these features matter to you, you'll need to invest in an external streaming dongle or opt for the BenQ X3100i.
-It includes a 2.0A USB port primarily for powering a dongle, which helps address the unit's connectivity needs.
+The 3800 includes a 2.0A USB port primarily for powering a dongle, which helps address the unit's connectivity needs.
 The two HDMI 2.0 ports let you connect external devices to the projector, and they're both capable of accepting a 4k @ 60Hz signal.
 Overall, the Epson is slightly brighter, with better contrast, than the more expensive BenQ.
 This makes it a tremendous choice if you're looking for a home cinema projector, although you're losing out on the BenQ projector's wide array of features and wide color gamut in the process.

 When it comes to cheap 4k projectors, your options are rather limited.
 4k pixel-shifting projectors are inherently more expensive than 1080p models.
 Still, the ViewSonic PX701-4K is a decent budget option, offering the worst image quality on this list, but it's adequate enough considering the price point.
-It's decently bright, certainly enough to look punchy in a dark room, and its contrast is good even though it doesn't have very inky blacks.
+It's decently bright, certainly bright enough to look punchy in a dark room, and its contrast is good even though it doesn't have very inky blacks.
 It supports HDR10 and HLG, but its color gamut and output brightness aren't good enough to project a pleasant HDR experience.
 Unfortunately, this unit has one big flaw regarding image quality: its color accuracy is very poor out of the box, and you can barely improve it through calibration.

 When it comes to ports, this model has two HDMI ports capable of accepting 4k @ 60Hz or 1080p @ 240Hz signals, which is a great gaming feature at this price.
 It lacks any smart OS or wireless features, so connecting an external streaming dongle is necessary if you want any streaming features.
 Thankfully, the unit has a USB service port that you can also use to power the dongle, removing the need for an external power source.
 Overall, this model does offer a ton of performance for the price and is a good budget pick for some home theater enthusiasts or gamers, but it's not for color purists.